 Before entrepreneurs can access the PlusPlus platform to make projects available, they will have to meet the PlusPlus access and quality requirements.
 PlusPlus tries to limit the risks in various ways.
 We do this by:

 - Keeping an eye on things.
-The local offices of Solidaridad, Cordaid and Truvalu visit the companies, offer guidance and provide training.
+The local offices of our partners Solidaridad, Cordaid and Truvalu visit the companies, offer guidance and provide training.

 - Due diligence investigation into the expected cash flows of the entrepreneur.
 PlusPlus always has its own due diligence carried out when applying for funding.
 In addition, to provide more insight into an investment, we summarize our analysis in an investment overview that is published on our site for each project.
 However, the analysis does not provide a complete picture and mainly serves as a tool for your own assessment and conclusion.
 So please note that this analysis does not concern investment advice.